-To begin using Recharge, you will need to accept the Approve subscription prompt at time of installation.
+To begin using Recharge, you will need to accept the Approve subscription prompt at the time of installation.
 Storeowners will be redirected to the billing approval page when accessing Recharge until they approve the terms of service.

 The fee is considered an app usage fee and is billed directly through Shopify.
 As the Recharge billing cycle may differ from the Shopify billing cycle, you may see the app usage fee applied across different invoices.

-If your app usage fee exceeds $10 000 in a given billing cycle, Shopify will issue you a bill when the capped amount is reach.
+If your app usage fee exceeds $10 000 in a given billing cycle, Shopify will issue you a bill when the capped amount is reached.
 You will need to agree to a new usage charge to continue using the app during the current billing cycle.

 For more information, visit App charges.